-- A person consigns, and is the consignor in relation to, goods transported or to be transported by a heavy vehicle or goods that are dangerous goods, if the person is any of the following- - (a) the person who has consented to being, and is, named or otherwise identified as the consignor of the goods in the transport documentation for the consignment; - (b) if there is no person as described in paragraph (a)- - (i) for goods transported or to be transported by a heavy vehicle-the person who engages an operator of the heavy vehicle, either directly or through another person, to transport the goods by road; or - (ii) for goods that are dangerous goods or goods too dangerous to be transported-the person who engages a prime contractor, either directly or through another person, to transport the goods; or
+- 1 A person consigns, and is the consignor in relation to, goods transported or to be transported by a heavy vehicle or goods that are dangerous goods, if the person is any of the following- - (a) the person who has consented to being, and is, named or otherwise identified as the consignor of the goods in the transport documentation for the consignment; - (b) if there is no person as described in paragraph (a)- - (i) for goods transported or to be transported by a heavy vehicle-the person who engages an operator of the heavy vehicle, either directly or through another person, to transport the goods by road; or - (ii) for goods that are dangerous goods or goods too dangerous to be transported-the person who engages a prime contractor, either directly or through another person, to transport the goods; or

-- (iii) if there is no person as described in subparagraph (i) or (ii)-the person who has possession of, or control over, the goods immediately before the goods are transported by road; or - (iv) if there is no person as described in subparagraph (i), (ii) or (iii)-the person who loads a vehicle with the goods, for road transport, at a place- - (A) where goods in bulk are stored, temporarily held or otherwise held waiting collection; and - (B) that is unattended, other than by the driver or trainee driver of the vehicle or someone else necessary for the normal operation of the vehicle, during loading; - (c) if there is no person as described in paragraph (a) or (b) and the goods are imported into Australia through a place in Queensland-the importer of the goods. - Also, without limiting paragraph 1, a reference to a person who consigns goods transported or to be transported by a heavy vehicle or goods that are dangerous goods includes a person who arranges for the transport of goods on a vehicle owned or controlled by the person.

-consignee, in relation to goods transported or to be transported by a heavy vehicle or goods that are dangerous goods-
+(iii) if there is no person as described in subparagraph (i) or (ii)-the person who has possession of, or control over, the goods immediately before the goods are transported by road; or (iv) if there is no person as described in subparagraph (i), (ii) or (iii)-the person who loads a vehicle with the goods, for road transport, at a place- (A) where goods in bulk are stored, temporarily held or otherwise held waiting collection; and (B) that is unattended, other than by the driver or trainee driver of the vehicle or someone else necessary for the normal operation of the vehicle, during loading; (c) or (b) re is no person as described in paragraph (a)) and the goods are imported into Australia gh a place in Queensland-the importer of pods.
+2 Also, without limiting paragraph 1, a reference to a person who consigns goods transported or to be transported by a heavy vehicle or goods that are dangerous goods includes a person who arranges for the transport of goods on a vehicle owned or controlled by the person. porte relation to goods transported or to be a heavy vehicle or goods that are dangerous container weight declaration-

-- (a) means the person who- - (i) has consented to being, and is, named or otherwise identified as the intended consignee of the goods in the transport documentation for the consignment; or - (ii) actually receives the goods after they are transported; but container weight declaration-
+- (a) means the person who - has consented to being, and is, named or otherwise (i) identified as the intended consignee of the goods in the transport documentation for the consignment; or - (ii) actually receives the goods after they are transported; but an email, or a placard fixed to the container